 The relevance of Lacan’s explication of psychosis is that it shows how we might consider it as the pervasive psychopathology of the human subject today because of the fraught relation to language that characterizes interpersonal relations generally, which is all the more exposed, stressed, and burdened now.
-As the Trump presidency builds increasingly toward a frenzied disruption of the symbolic register on which we depend for mutual intelligibility, mutual mitigation of hostile drives, and the inhibition of what must be inhibited for civic life to proceed, the psychotic analogy gains weight.
-As I write now, in August 2020, a fence has been hastily erected around the White House to protect a president seemingly unafraid and uninhibited, yet so full of repressed desire that his fears mob reprisal and his Freudian slips are of much of a piece.
-We anticipate a future history being written about the present time that will make explicit the ways in which the symbolic—not just as represented by American institutions but also as it structures our political, economic, and social remediations, protections, and goals—is currently continuously disrupted, ruptured, and adlibbed.
+The Trump presidency’s increasingly frenzied disruption of the symbolic register on which we depend for mutual intelligibility, mutual mitigation of hostile drives, and the inhibition of what must be inhibited for civic life to proceed, reinforces the psychotic analogy.
+As I write now, in August 2020, a fence has been hastily erected around the White House to protect a president seemingly unafraid and uninhibited, yet so full of repressed desire that he fears mob reprisal as his Freudian slips indicate.
+We anticipate a future history being written about the present time that will make explicit the ways in which the Symbolic—not just as represented by American institutions but also as it structures our political, economic, and social remediations, protections, and goals—is being continuously disrupted and adlibbed.
 The result is that currently we are set adrift in a world seemingly void of signposts or, indeed, of any indexical relation to a future worth having.

-Language is the limit of both subjective experience of psychic life and of culturally imbricated communal life.
-And within language lies lack and desire: in other words, those motivating urges that can spur on great deeds but also great misdeeds.
+Language is the limit of both the subjective experience of psychic life and of culturally imbricated communal life.
+And within language lies lack and desire—in other words, those motivating urges that can spur on great deeds but also great misdeeds.
 Language’s role is to mitigate the unspeakable, ineffable and inexpressible.
 Thinking in terms of psychosis is helpful, then, in recognizing and interrogating the fissures in social experience as represented in accounts of historical events, narratives of individual lives, and literary works whether these seek to represent cultural crisis or do so as slips of the tongue that reveal the personal and/or cultural unconscious at work.
 Lacan’s theory of psychosis as a psychopathological condition depends on his larger model of the role language plays in psychic life.
-Psychosis is the flattened relation to language in which the big Other can’t be heard to speak, because for the speaking subject, the big Other is inaccessible through the symbolic, which is foreclosed.
-The ego’s formation, to which the psychotic does have access, is established early in life precisely in order to negotiate the Real; it is necessary in order that the subject can be formed through, and find itself in, language (the symbolic).
+Psychosis is the flattened relation to language in which the big Other can’t be heard to speak because for the speaking subject, the big Other is inaccessible through the Symbolic, which is foreclosed.
+The ego’s formation, to which the psychotic does have access, is established early in life precisely in order to negotiate the Real; it is necessary in order that the subject can be formed through, and find itself in, language (the Symbolic).
 But the ego structure is already a malformation that alienates the individual from the Real—that which lies beyond an imagined self-unity as well as beyond language, and which can be understood as the register of trauma, disorienting fracture, destabilizing experience, and threatening events.
 The massacre at Peterloo belongs to the Real in the sense that it destabilized the delusion of the progressivist activist giving speeches to the peacefully assembled crowd that political justice was achievable: yes, a nation’s military can be turned against its own people, as we have become aware again in the tempest of today’s political destabilizations.